 All our Early Years practitioners ensure that all children feel included, secure and valued.
 We build positive relationships with parents/carers in order to work effectively with them and their children.

-Your child's experiences during their time with us will build on what they already know and can do.
-We encourage a positive attitude and disposition to learning and use each ‘failure’ as a learning opportunity.
-Parents and practitioners work together in an atmosphere of mutual respect within which children can have security and confidence.
+Each child's experiences during their time with us will build on what they already know and can do.
+We encourage a positive attitude and disposition to learning and use each challenge as a learning opportunity.
+Parents and practitioners work together in an atmosphere of mutual respect within which our pupils can have security and confidence.
 Our early years' curriculum is carefully structured and each child's experience and learning journey are considered.

-We have three underpinning strands in our structure to ensure each child receives the very best education:
+We have three underpinning strands in our structure to ensure each pupil receives the very best education:

 Our provision is set up for indoor and outdoor free flow provision.
 This benefits children’s development in the following ways:

-- Physical wellbeing – Offering children the choice, especially the outdoors, enables them the opportunity to run around and build on their physical skills.
-The outdoor space is great for those children who prefer to be outside as practitioners can use their skills to mirror the indoor activities outdoors, often on a larger scale
+- Physical wellbeing – Offering children the choice, especially the outdoors, gives them the opportunity to run around and build on their physical skills.
+The outdoor space is great for those children who prefer to be outside as practitioners can use their skills to mirror the indoor activities outdoors, often on a larger scale.

 - Learning about the different environments – As children explore the different environments, it opens up many leaning opportunities as they discover the difference between inside and outside.